 - provides consolidated ecological corridors around Oxley and Blunder Creeks and protects koala habitats.

 Some documents on this page need Microsoft Word or Microsoft Word Viewer installed on your computer to view or print them.

 Lower Oxley Creek South Neighbourhood Plan area map

-View Lower Oxley Creek South Neighbourhood Plan area map in a larger map
+View the Lower Oxley Creek South Neighbourhood Plan area in a larger map.

 Frequently asked questions

 Council has developed a list of frequently asked questions (Word - 160kb) to help answer any questions you might have about the Lower Oxley Creek South Neighbourhood Plan.